-How can I reduce the calcium content in my blood if I have an overactive parathyroid and recurrent kidney stones?Endocrinology
+How can I reduce the calcium content in my blood if I have an overactive parathyroid and recurrent kidney stones?Hormonal Conditions

 I have undergone a number of operations every 2-3 years, to remove stones in kidney, bladder and urinary tract.
 The result of a hormone test iPTH showed the reading of 14.7.
 The doctor advised to go for parathyroid test.
 I am very disheartened to know that this is abnormally high.
 Please advise what’s the possible cause.
 Is there a way to reduce this through dietary controls?